dmohl/expectThat/readme.md

 "lessThanOrEqual", "strictlyEqual", "qunitNotEqual", "qunitRaises", "qunitOk", and any custom matchers that you implement, to the global namespace, though these do not currently cause direct conflicts with QUnit.

-* While the Pavlov implementation does not pollute the global namespace the way that the QUnit implementation does, it requires a change to the currently released version of Pavlov to make this possible (the change has been submitted in a pull request).
-For now, the modified version of the Pavlov library can be found in the ext folder of this project.

 * The Jasmine and Mocha implementations also pollute the global namespace by adding everything mentioned above for QUnit (except the
 QUnit specific functions).
 It is expected that a future version of ExpectThat will eliminate this pollution.